 Cupping Therapy

-My interest in using cups originated from my travels to Thailand.
+Thailand was my introduction to cupping therapy.
 I watched doctors and massage therapists using this tool and I was curious to learn more about the benefits.
-When I received my first treatment I knew that I wanted to learn how to employ this technique on my clients and sought to study in England.
+When I received my first treatment I knew that I wanted to learn how to employ this technique on my clients and sought to study when back in the UK.
 In Thailand I was able to watch but could not understand!
-I have studied with two teachers each using a their own approach and now I use mine.
+I have since studied with two teachers each using different cupping methods - both with the gun and with fire.

-There are various types of cups that a therapist can choose, in my treatment room you’ll experience glass fire cupping or manual vacuum pump gun cupping.
+There are various types of cups that a therapist can choose, in my treatment room you’ll experience glass fire cupping or manual vacuum pump gun cupping and perhaps facial cupping with gentler silicone cups.
 The fire element is not to apply heat as some may think, it is simply that the flame placed inside the glass cup creates the vacuum that allows the cup to adjoin to the skin.
 With the manual vacuum pump it is a gun-like tool that pumps air from a valve at the top of the cup that creates the suction.
+I predominantly use fire cupping.

 Why Cupping?